SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/GuidedTour/GuidedTour.md

 to mark the value as optional.

 <!--
-  iBooks Store screenshot ends here.
+  Apple Books screenshot ends here.
 -->

 <!--